gaehlerm/SoftwareEngineering/README.md

 ## HDF5

 HDF5 is the most common binary file format.
-It is designed to deal with terabytes of data and optimized for high throughput.
-Pretty much all research facilities and companies dealing with huge amounts of data use this file format.
+It is designed to handle terabytes of data and optimized for high throughput.
+Most research facilities and companies that handle large amounts of data use this file format.
 It supports structured and auxiliary data.
-For looking at the data you either have to use the HDF5 library in your programming language of choice or download the free GUI software.
-Use HDF5 if you want to save several gigabytes of numeric data.
+To access the data, you can either utilize the HDF5 library in your preferred programming language or download the free GUI software.
+Use HDF5 if you need to store multiple gigabytes of numerical data.

-Working with HDF5 is in my opinion a tad less intuitive than working with json files.
-This is because HDF5 uses datasets that have to be created instead of just accepting a dict.
+Working with HDF5 is, in my opinion, slightly less intuitive than working with JSON files.
+This is because HDF5 uses datasets that need to be created instead of simply accepting a dictionary.

-The following code saves a list of values inside an HDF5 file.
+The following code saves a list of values in an HDF5 file.

 ```py
 import h5py